christopherhjung/c-compiler/lib/googletest/googletest/docs/advanced.md

 googletest can be used either with or without exceptions enabled.
-If a test throws a C++ exception or (on Windows) a structured exception (SEH), by default googletest catches it, reports it as a test failure, and continues with the next test method.
+If a test throws a C++ exception or (on Windows) a structured exception (SEH), by default googletest catches it, reports it as a test failure, and continues with the next test target.
 This maximizes the coverage of a test run.
 Also, on Windows an uncaught exception will cause a pop-up window, so catching the exceptions allows you to run the tests automatically.